New density requirements

 - No shared utensils may be provided in the course of providing the service of any food or beverages.

-- No communal food or beverage service areas may operate, this includes buffets, salad bars or communal water/beverage dispensers
+- No communal food or beverage service areas may operate, this includes buffets, salad bars or or sauce dispensers

 A number of locations and activities are excluded from the Direction on public activities, including: